aarongreenwald/website/blog/sentry-new-relic-anodot-integration.md

 What I’d really like, then, is a way to get my Sentry data into New Relic so that I could build a dashboard like the one you see above for my JS errors and warnings.

+## Oh, And Anodot is Cool Too

+Another tool we like to use at Wix is [Anodot](https://anodot.com), an "anomaly detection" tool.
+That's a fancy way of saying that you report data to them, and (among other things) they monitor that data and learn to identify a break in the trend (anomalies).
+You can set up alerts that will notify you if you have a jump in errors, for example.
+If only there was a way to get my Sentry events into Anodot...

 <a name="solution" /></a>

 ## The Solution